project-imprimis/libprimis/doc/engine.md

 compiling the game.
 As the main way of getting the game is via Git, the best way to retrieve the assets for the game is by the command line utility `git`.

+### 1.3 Conventions and Units

+Distance is always in the unit of cube units ("cubits"), which is the size of a gridpower 0 cube, when not specified.
+This distance is equal to an eighth of a meter, 12.5 centimeters, or approximately five inches (to within a couple %).

+Colors which are defined past 0xFFFFFF (hex color for white) are generally passed as a set of three paramaters `R G B` where `1.0 1.0 1.0` is 0xFFFFFF.
+These colors tend to have `1.0 1.0 1.0` as the default and are expected to vary upwards as much as downwards in practice.

 # 2. World